Father Wound and Family Constellations

 Introduction

-Many people carry deep emotional pain connected to their relationship with their father.
+Many people carry deep pain, longing, anger, or loneliness connected to their relationship with their father.

 This pain is often described as the “father wound.”